jossives/dual_processing_GIREP/README.md

 # Analyses

 ### Todo
-1. Produce a report based on A01.
-Discuss odds ratio + effect size, lack of correlations with CRT, and the fact there seems to be a significant gender effect with the intervention.
-This report should also have some clearly stated research questions based on these initial findings.
-Should also do a bit more data description in terms of how the gender and final exam grade breakdowns were associated with each question.
 1. Bring in the other EYA data (P101 MT, Fall P100 MT & Final, older courses).
 Need to consider how to deal with students where we have 4 measurements (P100 students that took P101)
 1. Figure out how best to combine these data into a single result (meta-analysis stylee is likely)